collectionspace/cspace-installer/roles/collectionspace/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    collectionspace_allocated_ram: "1524m"

+The amount of memory allocated to CollectionSpace (can use gigabytes i.e. "2g").

     collectionspace_csadmin_password: False

 The password for the csadmin database user.